snorre-k/idrive-docker/README.md

   - `Enter your Backup Location` - enter a name - do no keep empty

 For more information and additional `./idrive` parameters have a look at the [IDrive documentation](https://www.idrive.com/readme).
-The login and settings are stored persistent in the volume.
+The login and settings are stored persistent in the volume or the bind mounts.

 ## Backup configuration
 The configuration and operation of backup and restore can be done in the IDrive GUI.
 Help can be found on the [IDrive FAQs](https://www.idrive.com/faq_linux#linuxWeb2) for Linux.